-Up until now, even the best noise cancelling headphones (including models made by Bose) were better suited at blocking high-frequency noises than the low-pitched sounds like snoring, the hum of an airplane cabin, or a loud party going on next door.
+Up until now, even the best noise canceling headphones for sleeping (including models made by Bose) were better suited at blocking high-frequency noises than the low-pitched sounds like snoring, the hum of an airplane cabin, or a loud party going on next door.

-But after analyising hundreds of audio samples , the engineers at QuietOn create a unique noise cancelling profile designed specifically to tackle sounds below 500Hz.
+But after analysing hundreds of audio samples , the engineers at QuietOn create a unique noise cancelling profile designed specifically to tackle sounds below 500Hz.

 As well as working on achieving the best noise-cancellation, the team managed to shrink their technology into a smaller form factor to make QuietOn Sleep even more compact and lightweight